Am I an Addict?

 Addiction involves having a dependence on a substance (i.e., alcohol, marijuana, prescription or nonprescription drugs) or an activity (i.e., shopping, gambling).
-It can be either a physical (as in the case of most drugs) or psychological (as in the case of most activities) compulsion to use the substance of activity as a way to cope with everyday life.
+It can be either a physical (as in the case of most drugs) or psychological (as in the case of most activities) compulsion to use the substance or activity as a way to cope with everyday life.

 In line with the defense mechanism of denial, addicts often blame their problems upon various factors in their lives — a difficult boss, an unsupportive spouse, or persuasive friends — rather than taking responsibility for their own actions.

-Drug addictions consist of a biochemical dependence on a substance in order to create a desired effect or “high”.
-Due to a biochemical process called tolerance, overtime the body needs ever-increasing amounts of the substance in order to produce this “high” and to ward off any symptoms of withdrawal.
+Drug addictions consist of a biochemical dependence on a substance in order to create a desired effect or high.
+Due to a biochemical process called tolerance, over time the body needs ever-increasing amounts of the substance in order to produce this high and to ward off any symptoms of withdrawal.
 Ongoing drug use can lead to actual changes in body chemistry to the point that the body begins to require the drug.

-Non-drug addictions include compulsive spending, smoking, sexual addictions, gambling and compulsive overeating.”
+Non-drug addictions include compulsive spending, smoking, sexual addictions, gambling, and compulsive overeating.

 Although a majority of addicts assert their ability to stop using a substance at any point in time, most addicts have very little to no control over their substance use.